decentralized-identity/sidetree/README.md

 See the [latest spec](https://identity.foundation/sidetree/spec/) for the full Sidetree protocol specification.

+See The [test vectors](tests/fixtures) for input fixtures that are expected by all sidetree implementations.

 See the [implementation document](docs/implementation.md) for the detailed description of this implementation.

 ## Reference Implementation